 The valley lies in the foothills of the 2000 meter high Mount Babadag and runs between soaring rock walls.
 An alternative way to arrive is by hang-glider off Babadag, so making a spectacular flying start to your visit.

 There are two paths through the valley, one leading to the waterfalls and the other to the village of Faralya.
 The first path leads you past many different plants, flowers, and trees, and the fragrance of thyme and other aromatic plants saturates the air.
 As you walk deeper into the valley the rock walls close in.
-If you are lucky you will come across flocks of butterflies which scatter at your approach.
+If you are lucky you will come across flocks of butterflies that scatter at your approach.
 During our walk, I and my friend Rifat Kilar, a keen amateur entomologist, chanced upon a pair of large-tailed Machaon butterflies in the process of mating.
 This type of butterfly is a rare sight under any circumstances, and we were lucky that they posed for us for several minutes, preoccupied with their affairs.

 The valley comes to a dead-end at high sheer cliffs, down which two waterfalls cascade to the ground.
 We showered under the falls as a reward for reaching our destination.
 The second path leading to the village is so extremely steep that as a safety measure ropes have been left at a couple of critical points.
 If the panic does not get the better of you, negotiating this difficult route is well worth the exertion.
 As you climb higher magnificent views of Butterfly Valley are spread at your feet.
 When you eventually reach the village you see a sign reading George House.
 The first Americans who came here years ago stayed in the house of Ridvan Karaburun and dubbed his house after their friend George whom they likened to their host.
 Foreigners who came to the valley subsequently on their recommendation began to ask for George House, and so Ridvan Karaburun put up a sign.
 During your visit to George Ridvan’s house, you can eat a delicious meal of local village cuisine accompanied by a refreshing drink of ayran (yogurt and water drink).